• Skip to primary navigation

 A tray of baked snowball cookies showing their golden colour.

-Let them cool for about five minutes then we’re going to turn them into snowballs by coating them in icing sugar.
+Let them cool for about five minutes, then we’re going to turn them into snowballs by coating them in icing sugar.

-My kids always want to help at this stage and it can get a bit messy but that’s all part of the fun.
-Ensure that the tops and the bottoms and all the way around on the sides are coated, then pop the cookies back on to the baking tray to let them cool completely before eating them.
+My kids always want to help at this stage, and it can get a bit messy, but that’s all part of the fun.
+Ensure that the tops and the bottoms and all the way around on the sides are coated, then pop the cookies back onto the baking tray to let them cool completely before eating them.

 Coating a snowball cookie in icing sugar in a bowl, next to a tray of baked snowball cookies.

-And I must admit that we did sneak a couple of these straight away and they do taste amazing when slightly warm!
+And I must admit that we did sneak a couple of these straight away, and they do taste amazing when slightly warm!

 Snowball cookies on parchment paper.